DarkWiiPlayer/js/readme.md

 an "improved" version of the builtin HTMLElement that's hopefully a lot easier to build actual things with.
 It's really just another utility layer.

+## Element

+the second iteration of improved `HTMLElement` but this time in a function to support inheriting from other classes for extending builtin elements.

 ## CSS

 Generate CSS from JS objects.
 Yes, you can generate CSS from JSON now.
 Or from